-For the ninth consecutive year, Singapore has topped the World Bank’s rankings as the world’s best place to do business, which should come as no surprise, as one of Singapore’s main ambitions is to become the key financial services hub in the Asia Pacific region.
+Singapore has one of the top-ranking countries in World Bank’s rankings as the best place to do business, which should come as no surprise, as one of Singapore’s main ambitions is to become the key financial services hub in the Asia Pacific region.

 What Banks Can I Choose From in Singapore?

-Currently, there are 125 commercial banks in Singapore, 4% of which are local banks while the remaining 96% are foreign banks .
+Currently, there are 111 commercial banks in Singapore, 4.5% of which are local banks while the remaining 95.5% are foreign banks.
 Ideally, if you are situated overseas, or the headquarters of your company is situated overseas, it would make sense to approach the bank that your company is already working closely with.
 However, certain foreign banks may only offer limited bank facilities and services in Singapore, so it may be a good idea to consider a local bank as well.

 Naturally, to grant your local employees easy access to bank facilities such as commercial corporate cards, debit cards or internet banking services, local banks would be the ideal choice, as they have ATMs and branches all over the island.
 Moreover, the credit facilities of local banks are widely accepted at various merchants.

 There are five local banks in Singapore, namely:

 - Oversea-Chinese Banking Corporation Limited (otherwise known as OCBC)